home-assistant/architecture/adr/0022-integration-quality-scale.md

 Besides upgrading an integration to a higher tier on the scale, it is also possible for an integration to be downgraded to a lower tier.
 This can, for example, happen when there is no longer an active integration code owner.
 In this specific example, the integration will be downgraded to “Bronze,” even if it otherwise fully complies with the “Platinum” tier.

 ### Adjustments to rules contained in each tier
-The world of IoT and all technologies used by Home Assistant are changing at a fast pace.
-Not just in terms of what Home Assistant can support or do, but also the software Home Assistant is built upon is constantly innovated.
+The world of IoT and all technologies used by Home Assistant are changing at a fast pace; not just in terms of what Home Assistant can support or do, but also in terms of the software on which Home Assistant is built, which is constantly innovating.
 Home Assistant is pioneering the technology in the industry at a fast pace.

 This also means that new insights and newly developed and adopted best practices will occur over time, resulting in new additions and improvements to the individual integration quality scale rules.